A completely self-sufficient expedition that very few have achieved.

 Meals

 Meals are not included in Copenhagen or Reykjavik.
 They are taken at the hotel or at the restaurant, on departure (Kangerlussuaq) as on the arrival of the expedition (Kulusuk) and are included in this package within the limit of 4 days maximum (12 meals).
-During the expedition, meals are prepared beforehand in freeze-dried form.
+During the expedition, meals are prepared beforehand in the form of freeze-dried rations.
 They provide us with all the calories we need for the expedition with priority given to a balanced diet, light weight, and simplicity of preparation.
-Please see program description for details.

 Transfers / Transport

-Transfers, from or to the airport, from or to the starting point of the expedition, are provided by vehicle, boat or helicopter according to our field constraints.
+Transfers, from or to the airport, from or to the starting point of the expedition, are provided by vehicle, boat or helicopter according to our constraints on the ground.

 Group size